Welcome to Class 3

 Children will learn strategies to help them improve their spelling ability.

-We will have handwriting practice 3 times a week where children will practice joining letters and continue to increase their consistency and quality of their handwriting .
+We will have handwriting practice weekly where children will practice joining letters and continue to increase their consistency and quality of their handwriting .

 As scientists